Perfect competition is a market structure with:

 - A firms marginal cost (MC) curve is effectively its supply curve

-- At Q2, (AR is greater than price) and therefore the firm now makes supernormal profit.
+- At Q2, (P, AR is greater than ATC) and therefore the firm now makes supernormal profit.

 Perfect competition in the long run